peterdri/ece-communications-labs/_ece350/lab1/introduction.md

 - How is an AM signal demodulated into an audio signal?
 - What methods are used to tune to a desired signal?

-To understand how demodulation techniques work, please review the theory of [AM signals](../../_docs/pdriessen_textbook.pdf) (sections 2 and 3).
+To understand how demodulation techniques work, please review the theory of [AM signals](../../_docs/pdriessen_textbook.pdf) (chapters 2 and 3).
 More specific readings are assigned through the lab.

 ---